MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Out-Null.md

 ## DESCRIPTION
 The **Out-Null** cmdlet sends its output to NULL, in effect, removing it from the pipeline and preventing the output to be displayed at the screen.
+Ihis only affects the standard output stream.
-Please note though that exceptions will be displayed anyway, so this comes very handy when you want to test your command against any errors.
+Other output streams, like the Error stream are not affected.
+Exceptions will be displayed.
+This makes it easier to test your command for any errors.

 ## EXAMPLES